 The FICS Research Institute covers all areas of information and hardware security, from investigating security of nanotechnology devices, to integrated circuits and systems security, to theoretical algorithms, to Internet-of-Things, as well as to larger cyber physical systems.
 Below are some of our focus areas.

-To learn more about the kinds of research projects FICS Research faculty and students are currently engaged in, download our Research Portfolio Vol. 1 below.
+To learn more about the kinds of research projects FICS Research faculty and students are currently engaged in, download our most recent Research Portfolio below.

 Applied Cryptography and Privacy

 Systems and Storage Security

 FAROS: Beyond All-or-Nothing DIFT via Context-Aware Self-Tuning Operation

 We are building FAROS, a next-generation DIFT (dynamic information flow tracking) system to increase system transparency to counter advanced persistent threats (APTs).
 FAROS consists of an xDIFT module inside a virtual machine (VM) and a self-tuning module.
 The self-tuning module advises xDIFT about the recommended level of tracking based on situational-awareness, which captures the likelihood that the device is in danger.
 The novelty of our work is two-fold.
 First, FAROS is effective because it uses context-aware tracking and handles indirect flows (address and control) properly.
 Second, FAROS is efficient because it employs an on-the-fly self-tuning operation, which uses situational-awareness to adjust the level of detail of the tracked information, thus reducing its performance overhead.
 Situational-awareness provides an estimate on whether the device is in danger or already compromised by malware.